argilla-io/argilla/docs/_source/reference/webapp/pages.md

 - **Progress**: see metrics of your annotation process, like its progress and the label distribution (only visible in the _Explore_ and _Annotate_ mode)
 - **Overall rule metrics**: see aggregated metrics about your defined rules (only visible in the _Define rules_ mode)
-- **Stats**: check the keywords of your dataset (text classification, text2text) or the mentions of your annotations and predictions (token classification)
+- **Stats**: check the keywords of your dataset (text classification, text generation) or the mentions of your annotations and predictions (token classification)

 You can find more information about each metric in our dedicated [metrics guide](view_dataset_metrics.md).